microsoft/CNTK/Documentation/current_iteration.md

 ## Documentation

-### Add HTML version of tutorials and manuals so that they can be search-able
+### Add HTML version of tutorials and manuals so that they can be searchable
+We have added HTML versions of the tutorials and manuals with the Python documentation.
+This makes the [tutorial notebooks](https://www.cntk.ai/pythondocs/tutorials.html) and manuals searchable as well.

 ### Add missing evaluation documents

 ## System

+### 16bit support for training on Volta GPU (limited functionality)
 ### Update learner interface to simplify parameter setting and adding new learners (**Potential breaking change**)
 ### A C#/.NET API that enables people to build and train networks.
 ##### Basic training support is added to C#/.NET API.
 New training examples include: